OpenNebula/marketplace-community/appliances/phoenixrtos/README.md

-# Phoenix RTOS Auto-Login Appliance
+# Phoenix RTOS Appliance

 [Phoenix RTOS](https://phoenix-rtos.org/) is a scalable real-time operating system for IoT.
-This appliance provides Phoenix RTOS running in a Docker container on Ubuntu 22.04 LTS with **automatic VNC login** and **SSH key authentication**.
+This appliance provides Phoenix RTOS running in a Docker container on Ubuntu 22.04 LTS with VNC access and SSH key authentication.

 ## Key Features